Birch Natural mattress review in brief

 - A medium-firm to mattress (6.5/10 or possibly slightly firmer)

 - Best for back and stomach sleeping, but side sleeping isn’t ruled out

 The brand notes that the Birch Natural ranges from 6 to 7 out of 10 for firmness.
 Our tester found that a 6.5 firmness rating sounds about right, though some customers find that it’s a bit firmer—even up to an 8 out of 10.

 Most of the best mattresses for side sleepers are on the softer side, providing extra give around the shoulders and hips in this position.
 Our tester was surprised to discover that side sleeping wasn’t uncomfortable given the firmness level of the mattress, especially when compared to other mattresses they’d tested at firmness levels of 7 and above.
-While this mattress offers decent pressure relief in a side sleeping position, if this is your priority, you'll always find greater pressure relief with a softer mattress.
+Lighter weight side sleepers and those seeking plenty of pressure relief should opt for a softer mattress, though.